10 Movies to Watch If you are Learning French

 Hubert (French-African), Said (Arab), and Vinz (Jew) were neck-deep in a tense situation that eventually reached a climax.

 It will allow learners to catch these accents and learn new vocabulary and phrases.
+This film improves your language skills.

-9. Un long Dimanche de fiançailles (2004)
+9. Un long dimanche de fiançailles (2004)

 Un long Dimanche de fiançailles (A Very Long Engagement) is an epic love story set during World War I.